Credit and LoansTurn Your Home into a Powerhouse with a HELOC

 How does a HELOC work?

-Unlike your primary mortgage, this money isn’t paid out in a lump sum.
-Instead, you can access the money when you need it—like a credit card.
-The period of time when you can access these funds usually lasts anywhere from 5–10 years and is referred to as the draw period.
-During this time, you’re only required to pay interest—which you only owe on the money you use.
+Unlike your primary mortgage, a HELOC isn’t paid out in a lump sum.
+Instead, you access the money when you need it, like a credit card.
+The period when you can access these funds usually lasts anywhere from 5–10 years and is referred to as the draw period.
+During this time, you’re only required to pay interest on the money you use.

 Home Equity Loans & Second Mortgages Rates